Accessibility links

 Basic information

-FactCheck presents an objective analysis of a statement that has been widely circulated and presented as fact.
-This article describes the most important settings for creating a FactCheck page.
+The FactCheck content type lets you present an objective analysis of a statement that has been widely circulated and presented as fact.
+FactCheck is a powerful tool for combatting disinformation and fake news.

-After you prepare the main title, we recommend creating a URL slug.
-The URL slug is included in the URL for the page and is important for Search Engine Optimization (SEO).
+After you create the title, we suggest creating a URL slug.
+The URL slug is included in the URL for the FactCheck page.
+Creating a URL slug for a content page improves usability and SEO (Search Engine Optimization).

-Create the URL slug via General > URL Slug.
+Create a URL slug via General > URL slug.
 For detailed information, see the following article:

 The statement is the direct quote that is objectively assessed on the FactCheck page.
 Hit Statement in the left panel to provide details relating to the statement.